ZackMason/cpp_init/README.md

 you can expand much of the functionallity creating templates in ```~/.cpp_init/templates``` and setting the path in ```~/.cpp_init/config.yaml``` (more info below)

+right now there are only options for creating executable projects I plan on adding static libs and dynamic libs later

 ## setup

 install dependancies